TkTech/ckanext-cloudstorage/README.md

 # Notes

-It's important that you ensure public listing is disabled on your container/bucket.
+1. It's important that you ensure public listing is disabled on your container/bucket.  `ckanext-cloudstorage` does not currently implement access restrictions.
-`ckanext-cloudstorage` does not currently implement access restrictions.
+2. Currently, only resources are supported.
+This means that things like group and organization images still use CKAN's local file storage.

 [libcloud]: https://libcloud.apache.org/
 [ckan]: http://ckan.org/